archanajl/movies/ReadME.md

 Used Twilio API to send sms and email to the registered users.

+Please click [here](https://htmlpreview.github.io/?https://github.com/https://github.com/archanajl/movies/blob/master/docs/Email.png) to view a sample email format.

 ### <ins>Extension after project submission </ins>

 - Include a favorite module so that the users can save their favourite movies.

-- Used many to many relationship
+- Added roles to users

+- Authentication of the users to access the API endpoint

 ### <ins> To improve </ins>

-- Authentication to the users
+- Authorization to the users

 ### <ins> Testcases </ins>